"> Intention And Vision

 There’s a big difference between “trying to see” and having the intention to see.
 When I’m trying to see, some part of me thinks it will be an effort, a struggle.
 So I strain against that imagined resistance, at least a little bit.
 When I intend to see, I expect to see — I just direct my gaze and look.
 It’s as simple as intending to walk across the room, or to lift my arm to reach something high, and just doing it.
 I have the intention, then shift my sight accordingly, moving my head if I need to, then finally move my body to accomplish what I want, just as Peter said.

 Something else which can get in the way of seeing clearly is wanting to see, and wanting not to see at the same time.
 Maybe we’re tired and we’d prefer to rest instead of to keep working.
-Maybe we’re in an argument, facing an angry person, or receiving criticism, and we’d rather not look.
+Maybe we’re in an argument, facing an angry person, or receiving criticism, and we’d rather not look at their angry face.
 We can feel the negative hostile energy coming right into us through our sensitive eyes, and who wants that?
 Yet maybe it’s our boss, or a parent disciplining us when we’re a child, and we feel obligated to look, while trying not to see too much!

 Remember seeing, or not seeing, is your choice.
 If you don’t want to look, you can always look away, or close your eyes, or leave the scene.
 As a child, or as a powerless employee of a dictator boss, you may not have had that choice in the past.
 Now you do, so take advantage of it.
 Your eyes deserve pleasant scenes and views that make you feel happy.
 And so does the rest of you!
 As Dr. Bates said, you see best what pleases you (an optimum), and worse what displeases you (a pessimum).
 What a good reason to put yourself in circumstances which feel good!
 See well, and you’ll be well.